angieology/simple-vpn/README.md

 # Simple VPN

 A simple VPN sample built with node streams.
-Example provided by James Halliday.
+Example is from samples provided by James Halliday in his Node streams course.
+Read more here [about streams](https://github.com/substack/stream-handbook/)

 ## Streams in Node